2026 Summer Dance Intensive

 May I bring my own food?

-• Yes, shelf-stable meals and snacks are welcome.
-Keep in mind that refrigeration and cooking appliances are not available for student use.
+• Please note refrigeration and heating appliances are not available for student use.

 • The studio is PEANUT FREE during SDI.
 Please do not bring food with peanuts.